alexsgi/java-service-starter/README.md

     chmod +x servicetester.jar
     chmod ugo+rw .

+Reload the daemon:

+    systemctl daemon-reload

+You are ready to go!

 Start/stop/reload the service:

     systemctl java-service-starter start|stop|reload
+---

 Output and errors will be printed into output.out.